Jansa, disconnected | BALKAN BLOG

 Yet like his Hungarian counterpart Viktor Orban, a close ally, Jansa has become increasingly critical of EU officials dictating to its eastern members.

-During the autumn 2020 row over the plans to tie funding to respect for the rule of law that threatened to block adoption of the EU’s next seven-year budget and coronavirus recovery fund, Jansa didn’t join the veto by Hungary and Poland.
-But, the Slovenian premier spoke out in defence of the two rebel states.
+During the autumn 2020 row over the plans to tie funding to respect for the rule of law that threatened to block adoption of the EU’s next seven-year budget and coronavirus (COVID-19) recovery fund, Jansa didn’t join the veto by Hungary and Poland.
+However, the Slovenian premier spoke out in defence of the two rebel states.

 "Today, some political groups in the European Parliament openly threaten to use an instrument incorrectly called the 'rule of law' to discipline individual member states by a majority vote," Jansa said in a letter, according to Delo.
 "Those of us who have spent part of our lives under totalitarian regimes know that deviation from reality begins when processes or institutions are given names that mean the exact opposite of their essence," he added.
 This is a familiar theme from Jansa, who has frequently highlighted attacks on media freedom from the far left.

-Earlier this month, Orban’s Fidesz party left the European People’s Party (EPP), putting an end to years of tense relations with the pan-European centre-right bloc.
+Earlier this month, Orban’s Fidesz Party left the European People’s Party (EPP), putting an end to years of tense relations with the pan-European centre-right bloc.
 MEPs from Fidesz quit soon after the EPP approved a rule change that paved the way for them to be suspended from its ranks.
 Among those who voted against the changes were members of Jansa’s Slovenian Democratic Party (SDS), raising the question of whether they might pull out of the EPP too.

 The increasingly confrontational relationship between Jansa’s SDS and European institutions comes at a time when Slovenia is preparing to take over the six-month rotating presidency of the union in the second half of 2021.
 The government’s confrontational relationship with the media – and indeed with the opposition – highlights the rift over the values of European states and the extent to which they should be shared across the bloc.
 There is no easy way to bridge it.